SAP-samples/cap-distributed-resiliency/tutorial/10-Additional Findings/README.md

 HAProxy is lightweight and easy to configure, but it does not provide query filtering nor does query analysis to identify the type of statements being requested.
 It cannot perform a read/write split on a single port.

 Pgpool-II is a middleware that works between PostgreSQL servers and a PostgreSQL database client.
 It can perform a read/write split on a single port.
 Refer to AWS Database Blog [How to set up a single pgpool endpoint for reads and writes with Amazon Aurora PostgreSQL](https://aws.amazon.com/blogs/database/a-single-pgpool-endpoint-for-reads-and-writes-with-amazon-aurora-postgresql).
-> **_NOTE:_** These configurations are specific to single Amazon Aurora cluster, but when it comes to [Aurora global database](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-global-database.html), consists of one primary DB cluster, and multiple read-only secondary DB cluster.
+> **_NOTE:_** These proxy configurations are specific to single Amazon Aurora cluster, but when it comes to [Aurora global database](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-global-database.html), consists of one primary DB cluster, and multiple read-only secondary DB cluster.
 This leads to more complexity in proxy configuration.

 ##  4. Read/Write traffic separation in application layer